KK Crvena zvezda: 2011–2017: New era of success and Radonjić's titles

 In the summer of 2014, Crvena zvezda signed Nikola Kalinić and Stefan Jović from Radnički Kragujevac, NBA prospect Nemanja Dangubić, center Maik Zirbes and finalized a huge signing of point guard Marcus Williams.
 In season 2014–15, the club participated in EuroLeague, winning 6 out of 10 games in regular season, reaching Top 16 and seeing its average home attendance rising to 14483.
 In the Adriatic league, it set a new record of 20 consecutive victories, ending league competition with score 24–2, losing only to Krka and Partizan.
 In the playoffs, Zvezda triumphed over Partizan 3–1 in the semifinals, and 3–1 over Cedevita Zagreb in the finals, winning its first trophy in this competition and securing a place in Euroleague in the 2015–2016 season.
 Zvezda also won Radivoj Korać Cup for the third time in a row.
 In Basketball League of Serbia, Zvezda entered playoffs with 13 wins and only one lost game.
-In the semifinals, it defeated Mega Leks 2–0, and in the final triumph over great rival Partizan, 3–0.
+In the semifinals, it defeated Mega Leks 2–0, and in the final triumphed over great rival Partizan, 3–0.

 The team started preparing for the 2015–16 season by re-signing coach Radonjić and guard Branko Lazić for two years each.
 Team captain Luka Mitrović extended his contract until summer 2017.
 Williams, Marjanović, Kalinić, Jenkins, and Blažič left the club, and the roster was reinforced by Sofoklis Schortsanitis, Stefan Nastić, Ryan Thompson and Gal Mekel.
 From its development team FMP, Zvezda promoted MVP of 2015 FIBA Europe Under-20 Championship, Marko Gudurić.
 The first part of the season was marked by mixed results and a lot of squad changes.
 Due to serious injuries of Mitrović and Dangubić, the club brought back Marko Simonović, and later on, landed Quincy Miller.
 Out-of-form Schortsanitis and Mekel were replaced by Vladimir Štimac and returning Marcus Williams.
 Mid-season, the club also released Williams and Thompson, replacing them with Vasilije Micić and Tarence Kinsey.
 Results improved, and Crvena zvezda ended group stage of EuroLeague with a 5–5 score, reaching the third place of Group A, qualifying for Top 16 stage.
 Successful European season continued as Zvezda ended fourth in Top 16 Group E, with a score of 7 wins and seven losses.
 In the playoffs, it was stopped by CSKA Moscow, who eventually went on to lift EuroLeague trophy.
 In ABA league, Zvezda entered playoffs from the second position, facing another EuroLeague team – Cedevita – and, defeating them twice, advanced to final series.
 In the finals, Zvezda pulled a 3–0 against Mega Leks, defending the ABA league title.
 Zvezda ended another spectacular season by defending the Serbian league title beating Partizan 3–1 in the finals.